mayconfmelo/min-article/docs/manual.typ

 ```

 This is the best way to define the article abstracts.
 This commands just
-captures the abstract content and feed it to the `article` command where the
+captures the abstract content and feed it to the `article` command, where the
 abstracts are actually generated.
 Because of that, you can put this command
 anywhere inside the document body and it will be generated in the right place,
 right after the titles, as the ABNT NBR 6022 determines.